Public Health Sciences

 • A final oral defence of the dissertation before an examination committee approved by the School of Graduate Studies.

-Field: Epidemiology
+PhD Program; Field: Epidemiology (Full-Time)

 Minimum Admission Requirements